-The second purpose of subdivision regulation is to map and provide a means of requiring and assuring that particular public improvements meeting specified standards be made by the developer of the subdivision.
+Another purpose of subdivision regulation is to provide a means of requiring and assuring that particular mapped public improvements, which meet the local government's specified standards, will be made by the developer of the subdivision.

 These "public improvements" include streets, drainage provisions, sanitary sewers or other method of handling sewerage, provision of public water supply, and so forth.